rohityo/Bitcoin_api/README.md

 # Requirement
-firstly we have to required express and then we have to install all these packages in your project.. for mongoose ..
+firstly we have to required express and then we have to install all these packages in your project..<br>
+for mongoose ..<br>
-  >> sudo npm install mongoose
+  >> sudo npm install mongoose<br>
-for axios ..
+for axios ..<br>
   >> sudo npm install axios